 Many people take drugs that are generally considered safe when taken as directed.
 These are common prescription medications that may be misused.

 Xanax and Benzodiazepines (Benzos)

-Ambien and Sleeping Pills (Hypnotics)
+Ambien and Sleeping Pills

 Adderall and Stimulants

-Prescription stimulants like Adderall and Ritalin are prescribed to treat ADHD (attention deficit-hyperactivity disorder) and narcolepsy, but they have become popular as street drugs.
+Prescription stimulants like Adderall and Ritalin can treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy, but they have become popular as street drugs.
 They increase alertness, attention, energy, blood pressure, heart rate, and breathing rate, and this feeling of alertness and energy can feel like a very positive high.
-Prescription stimulants are often used off-label as “smart drugs,” taken by students who use them to stay awake, so they can stay up all night and study for school.
+Adderall is an amphetamine.
+Like other amphetamines, it is very easy to build a physical tolerance.
+Prescription stimulants are highly physically addictive, and withdrawal symptoms can include heart problems, psychosis, anger, depression, fatigue, and paranoia.

 There are some painful and confusing realities of prescription drug addiction.
 Many find the possibility of withdrawal, cravings, and other signs of dependence as a reason to avoid treatment.
-However, our team is ready to help you through prescription drugs addiction treatment.
+However, our team is ready to help you through prescription drug addiction treatment.